Impact

 Testimonials from program participants and presenters

-- Dr Katie Allen, Member for Higgins and successful program alum
+- Dr Katie Allen, former Member for Higgins and successful program alum

 “As a participant in the Pathways to Politics program, I can confidently say that it has been a transformative experience...Thanks to this program, I’ve acquired valuable knowledge, established meaningful connections, and developed the confidence to lead with courage.